 Computing eigenvalues and eigenvectors of large, sparse matrices is central to modern applications ranging from web search and network analysis to structural modeling and quantum simulations.
-A study to be presented at The International Conference for High Performance
+The study presented at The International Conference for High Performance Computing, Networking, Storage, and Analysis (SC25), explored how emerging number formats perform in this critical task, focusing on the implicitly restarted Arnoldi method (IRAM), the core eigensolver behind ARPACK and widely used in scientific software such as MATLAB.

 The research compared four alternatives to IEEE 754 floating-point arithmetic—OFP8, bfloat16, posit, and takum—using two major real-world datasets: the SuiteSparse Matrix Collection, which includes diverse matrices with varying conditioning, and the Network Repository, a large archive of graphs from practical applications.